TcMenu/documentation/content/products/arduino-libraries/tc-unicode-helper.md

     #include <tcUnicodeHelper.h>

 To pick up the pre-written driver for a given library use one of the following.
+Note that if you're using one of the newer tcMenu display libraries then tcUnicode is already built in.

-For Adafruit_GFX use the following include and construction:
+For Adafruit_GFX add the below include and create the global `fontHandler` variable:

     #include <tcUnicodeAdaGFX.h>

     UnicodeFontHandler fontHandler(newAdafruitTextPipeline(&myGfx), ENCMODE_UTF8);

-For U8G2 use the following include and construction:
+For U8G2 add the below include and create the global `fontHandler` variable:

     #include <tcUnicodeU8G2.h>

     UnicodeFontHandler fontHandler(newU8G2TextPipeline(&myU8g2), ENCMODE_UTF8);

-For TFT_eSPI use the following include and construction:
+For TFT_eSPI add the below include and create the global `fontHandler` variable:

     #include <tcUnicodeTFT_eSPI.h>